nanowireUK/ttn-iothub-integration/README.md

 # The Things Network integration with Azure IoT Hub over HTTP

-A walkthrough and sample for connecting a 'The Things Network' gateway to Azure IoT Hub.
+A walkthrough and sample for connecting a 'The Things Network' gateway and LoRa device to Azure IoT Hub.The get started you will need:

+* A Things Network Gateway such as the TTIG
+* A LoRa device that can connect to the gateway and send messages

 The steps we will carry out are: